 The 5w4 is the more subjective Five subtype.
 Like the Enneagram type 4, 5w4s are driven to understand their own personality, routinely exploring their identity and life’s purpose.
 They are also more idiosyncratic and individualistic in their investigative methods, in many ways operating more like artists than scientists.
 Their explorations are informed, and to some extent driven, by their need for personal meaning and authenticity.

-INFJ & INFP 5 Characteristics
+INFJ & INFP Five Characteristics

-With that said, INFJs are the least likely of the four IN types to function as minimalists, be it emotionally or materially.
-As I’ve discussed elsewhere, INFJs prefer to outwardly express and talk through their emotional concerns with others (Fe) rather than handling them independently (Fi).
-Moreover, many INFJs (as well as some INTJs) have high Se taste, making a minimalist lifestyle a tough pill for them to swallow.
+Like their INTJ counterparts, the INFJ is well deserving of the Observer moniker.
+INFJs are extremely perceptive and concerned with understanding the world, especially people and human nature, in an objective fashion.
+That said, INFJs are the least likely of the four IN types to function as minimalists, be it emotionally or materially.
+They prefer to outwardly express and talk through their emotional concerns with others, making them a strong interpersonal type.
+Moreover, many INFJs have high taste, making a minimalist lifestyle a harder pill for them to swallow.